ttlappalainen/NMEA2000_Teensyx/README.md

 See the [NMEA2000/Examples](https://github.com/ttlappalainen/NMEA2000/tree/master/Examples) for more examples.
 They are all compatible with this library.

 ## Changes
+    11.11.2023

+    - Changed on line 216 priority ring size to 8.
+Priorities are on range 0-7.

+    - Fixed on line 431 and 433 IFLAG reset to = instead of |=.
+With |= reset could cause
+      resetting of other mb interrupt.

     26.10.2022

     - Added possibility to select CAN alternative pins